theJensenLab/etdb-downloads/userManual.md

 Hit Ctrl-d to get out.

-## Installing ETDB-download
+## Installing ETDB-downloads

-ETDB-download is on npm under the name [etdb-bulk-download](https://www.npmjs.com/package/etdb-bulk-download) and to install simply:
+ETDB-downloads is on npm under the name [etdb-bulk-downloads](https://www.npmjs.com/package/etdb-bulk-downloads) and to install simply:

 ```
-$ npm install -g etdb-download
+$ npm install -g etdb-downloads
 ```

 you should be all set.
 You can test it using:

 ```
-$ etdb-download -h
+$ etdb-downloads -h
 ```

 and something like this should come up:

 ![](./imgs/2018-05-25-161306_1218x376_scrot.png)

-## Using ETDB-download.
+## Using ETDB-downloads.

-> Important note: ETDB is a large database, so be aware that ETDB-download might fill up your disk with data if you are not paying attention.
+> Important note: ETDB is a large database, so be aware that ETDB-downloads might fill up your disk with data if you are not paying attention.

-The only mandatory argument of ETDB-download is a `JSON` formated file that contains the search (or filtering) parameters.
-ETDB-download uses another package called [`complex-filter`](https://www.npmjs.com/package/complex-filter) and you can find much more information on how to write a `searchParamenter` file that is compatible with ETDB-download in the package's website.
+The only mandatory argument of ETDB-downloads is a `JSON` formated file that contains the search (or filtering) parameters.
+ETDB-downloads uses another package called [`complex-filter`](https://www.npmjs.com/package/complex-filter) and you can find much more information on how to write a `searchParamenter` file that is compatible with ETDB-downloads in the package's website.

 ETDB uses the [Open Index Protocol](https://oip.wiki) to deposit the metadata of the tomograms in the [FLO blockchain](https://flo.cash) and the [IPFS](https://ipfs.io) to store the data.
 Thus, the first information that you need is the format of the OIP `artifact` for tomograms and you can find this info [here](https://oip.wiki/Research-Tomogram).
 All these fields are accessible to the search parameter but what you are probably more interested is in the section `artifact.details`